CryptoArtSchool/CryptoArtSchool.github.io/PlatformFees.md

- The current fee structure for Primary (first sales) and Secondary (all sales after the first sale) for key #cryptoart platforms is as follows:
+ The current fee structure for Primary (first sales) and Secondary (all sales after the first sale) sales in the marketplace for key #cryptoart platforms is as follows:

  ||**Primary Sales**| |**Secondary Sales**| |
 :-----:|:-----:|:-----:|:-----:|:-----:|:-----: